benrwoodard/awoberon/README.md

       * `AW_CLIENT_ID` - OAuth client id found in the Adobe Developer Console
       * `AW_CLIENT_SECRET` - OAuth client secret key found in the Adobe Developer Console

-  3. Add Company_id and Reportsuite_id (optional)
+  3. Add Company_id (optional)

       * `AW_COMPANY_ID` - Using the function 'get_me()' you can see all the companies you have access to.
-      * `AW_REPORTSUITE_ID` - Using the function "aw_get_reportsuites(company_id = '')" you can see all the report suite ids you can use within the chosen company.

-After defining these 4 variables in the .Renviron file, restart your session.
-Once restart is complete reload the adobeanalyticsr library, you should be able to run your first data extract using using `aw_report()`.
+After defining these 3 variables in the .Renviron file, restart your session.
+Once restart is complete reload the awoberonr library, you should be able to run your first data extract using using `aw_report("filepath.json")`.

 ### Getting the JSON file.